in Twizel New Zealand

 in the South Island of New Zealand.
 Twizel is the closest

-town to Mount Cook and the Tasman Glacier and setting for many
+town to Mount Cook and the Tasman Glacier and setting for

-with world record trout and salmon.
+brimming with world record trout and salmon.

 FISHING IN TWIZEL NEW ZEALAND

-the home of world class fly fishing in New Zealand's South Island
+the home of world class fly fishing in New Zealand's South

-and rivers here to fish new water for 6 years
+enough streams and rivers here to fish new water for 6 years

 or more.
 All Waters hold both wild Rainbow and wild Brown

 Trout.
 The Mackenzie basin offers a variety of fly Fishing

 stream type water.
-Just 10 minutes from
+Just 10 minutes from Twizel you will

-population of fish per kilometer in the south island.
+fish per kilometer in the south island.

-if like myself, the legs aren't quite like they used to be,
+if like myself, the legs aren't quite like they used to

-satisfying with Rainbow Trout and Salmon up
+can be trully satisfying with Rainbow Trout and Salmon up

 During the fishing season Twizel usually enjoys dry days

 with temperatures in the mid 20C- 30C, however, it can experience

 some cold, wet and windy days as well as heat-waves.